QuentinRa/blog.quentinra.dev/info/ocaml/interm/lists.md

 ## Folds

-If you are planning to call a on every element of the list (`such as List.map`), but unlike with map, you need to update a result (**accumulator**), then you will use folds.
+If you are planning to call a function on every element of the list (`such as List.map`), but unlike with map, you need to update a result (**accumulator**), then you will use folds.

 Examples